Shawn Landres: Research

+Local political roles

 Landres chaired the Los Angeles County Quality and Productivity Commission from 2017 to 2019[35].

 In 2018, Landres was appointed to the City of Santa Monica Planning Commission.
 He has stated his opposition to medium-term housing for non-residents.
 However, as a commissioner and as chair while the City of Santa Monica was updating its required Housing Element in response to its Regional Housing Needs Assessment allocation, Landres took positions generally favoring increasing residential density, including in single-family neighborhoods Prior to his planning commission appointment, Landres had chaired the City of Santa Monica's Social Services Commission,[32] where he focused on homelessness and on accounting for social services in land-use planning.
 He is a member of the Santa Monica-Malibu Unified School District Financial Oversight Committee. and co-chaired a 2018 bond measure campaign for SMMUSD facilities, which passed despite opposition from homeowners and renters concerned about increased taxes and fees.
 Previously he chaired the Santa Monica Public Library's Innovation Technology Task Force.